blog posts

 Linear Interactive UPS:

 They are commonly used for small server rooms and racks.
 Their performance is based on electricity supply from the AC line to the inverter.
 When a power outage occurs, the inverter receives a signal to electricity from batteries.
 This process may sound similar to the performance of a standby UPS, but in this model, no-load handling is done.
-The load must be changed from AC to a completely different circuit (inverter) in a standby up.
-In contrast, the inverter is always connected to the pack in a linear interactive UPS but only works with the battery when power outages.

 Online UPS:

 The standard option is data centers.
-This model works by supplying AC power to the rectifier/charging circuit that keeps batteries charged.
+This model supplies AC power to the rectifier/charging circuit that keeps batteries charged.
 The batteries then supply inverter energy with a fixed DC power supply.
-The inverter converts DC into AC two-time to provide the required electricity.
-The advantage of online ups is that electricity is constantly supplied from batteries.
-The fixed load power supply unit enters the circuit in a power outage and offers a fully stable power supply.
+The inverter converts DC into AC two times to provide the required electricity.